Flevy Management Insights Q&A

 David Tang | Mission, Vision, Values

-This article provides a detailed response to: How do you ensure that your organization's Mission, Vision, and Values remain relevant in a rapidly changing business environment?
-For a comprehensive understanding of Mission, Vision, Values, we also include relevant case studies for further reading and links to Mission, Vision, Values best practice resources.
+This article provides a detailed response to: How Do You Keep Mission, Vision, and Values (MVV) Relevant in Business Change?
+[Guide] For a comprehensive understanding of Mission, Vision, Values, we also include relevant case studies for further reading and links to Mission, Vision, Values templates.

 Reading time: 5 minutes